mfroute/halouma.github.io/index.md

 It is very important to remember that we are only _observing_ certain characteristics.
 They have certainly been chosen because they allow a quantification of clear parameters that can be linked to, among other things, the race of the driver.
 However, **it is important to remember that this is an observational study** and not an experiment: we do not know all about the environment in which these arrests took place, nor the various parameters that could have affected them - even though we thought of some. **We point out that disparities in these parameters seem correlated to the race of the driver**, but **we do not establish a causal link**, due to the lack of a sufficiently rigorous and varied investigation (historical and political context, sociological study, comparison with other countries, comparison with other types of police intervention, etc.) to conclude in this way.

-## What we can say ...
+## What we can say...
 ### Clear conclusions on Non-Caucasian drivers hit rates and thresholds
-#### lower for non caucasian
-as stated in [.....] link to the paper
-#### even lower for hispanic drivers
-...
+As stated in the [Stanford University paper][^2], we did observe lower hit rate and threshold values for non-Caucasian drivers, suggesting a bias in the decision of conducting of search by police officer for these drivers.
+In addition, the values for Hispanic drivers differed even more markedly from their equivalent for white drivers.

 ### No clear conclusion about state major political party
-Although the averages of the normalised parameters are lower in the red states than in the blue states (found thanks to the Mann-Whitney test), the distributions are not obviously different between the two groups of states.
+Although the averages of the normalised parameters are **lower in the red states than in the blue states** (found thanks to the Mann-Whitney test), the global distributions are not obviously different between the two groups of states.
 Our data and therefore our results remain heterogeneous and have no clear trend according to the colour of the state.
 As the states include a large number of counties that are themselves very various in terms of police stops and political orientation, we cannot base our study on the state level.
 If there is a correlation, it is normal that it is not or hardly visible at this level.
 We have to look at the counties to find out more !

-### possible conclusion sur les counties
+###
  ????

 # References